PSG confirm Gueye and Kimpembe injuries

 The club also confirmed former Manchester United midfielder Ander Herrera is set for a return to training by the end of the week after more than a month out with a thigh problem.

-Thomas Tuchel's side faces Galatasaray in the Champions League before travelling to Saint-Etienne in Ligue 1.
+Thomas Tuchel's side face Galatasaray in the Champions League on Wednesday before travelling to Saint-Etienne in Ligue 1 on Sunday.